kesimeg/Acting-Audition-with-a-Robot-/README.md

 Pre process codes: Includes codes for train/test split, audio preprocessing for feature extraction

-Real time system : Includes codes for real time system.
-There are two files.
-One file records audio and uses an lstm to classify the audio.
-The other code receives and sends messages to robot.
-These two codes will be eventually get together.
+Real time system : Includes a code for real time system.
+It can send a message and receive a message from robot.
+Also it can record audio and categorize it.
+All these processes are done in parallel.

 class_accs.py: Calculates class individual accuracies and calculates the confusion matrix.